 What if you don’t invest in embedded analytics?

-What if you looked at it from a different perspective?
 What would be the cost of NOT adding embedded analytics to your SaaS product?

 Let’s see.
 We know for a fact that: